ubco-cmps/data531/about/syllabus.md

 ## Course Learning Outcomes (AKA what will I learn in this course?)

-1. Install and setup a variety of software tools and programs used by data analysts
-2. Perform basic and advanced data analysis and visualization in Excel
-3. Able to setup IDEs and write small programs in Python and R
-4. Understand the pros and cons of each tool/software package and criteria to select the best tool for the job
+1. Understand fundamental programming concepts (conditions, loops, functions) and the syntax to use them in R and Python.
+2. Apply computational thinking to translate data analysis problems to Python and R code using libraries/modules as required to simplify implementation.
+3. Construct programs to read data, perform analysis, and output results.

 ```{tip}
 The full course schedule is available here: {ref}`page_Course_Schedule`